GT-ARC/opaca-core/doc/jiac-vi.md

 | `every`         | -              | Timed behavior repeated in regular intervals.
 Since this is purely internal, there is no correspondence to this in the OPACA API. |
 | -               | `/stream`      | Used for posting or retrieving steamed data to or from OPACA agents; internally this is done using `invoke ask` in JIAC VI, but there is no actual concept for steaming data in JIAC VI. |

+Each Agent-Container using the JIAC VI reference implementation should consist of:
+* exactly one `ContainerAgent`, handling the connection to the parent Runtime Platform
+* one or more Agents extending `AbstractContainerizedAgent`, being the agents that are "exposed" via the OPACA API
+* zero or more regular JIAC VI agents (not extending `AbstractContainerizedAgent`) for internal purposes

-In OPACA, `tell`, `publish` and `invoke ask` are used for *internal* communication between agents of the same Agent Container, including for communication between the `ContainerAgent` and `ContainerizedAgents` (i.e. for the "last mile" of *incoming* communication).
-For *outgoing* communication to agents in a different container, the `sendOutbound...` methods of `ContainerizedAgent` should be used, calling the respective REST routes of the parent Runtime Platform (this way, those are handled by the issuing agent itself without overloading the `ContainerAgent`).
+Within the container, `tell`, `publish` and `invoke ask` are used for *internal* communication between agents of the same Agent Container, including for communication between the `ContainerAgent` and Containerized Agents (i.e. for the "last mile" of *incoming* communication).
+For *outgoing* communication to agents in a different container, the `sendOutbound...` methods of `AbstractContainerizedAgent` should be used, calling the respective REST routes of the parent Runtime Platform (this way, those are handled by the issuing agent itself without overloading the `ContainerAgent`).

+### Notes

+* In JIAC VI, the `respond` callback of `invoke ask` can _not_ return a `null` value.
+If the OPACA action should return a null/empty result, please return `Unit` from the callback, which is then translated to `null` by the Container Agent.
+* Similarly, due to the JSON deserialization of action parameters, parameters that were given a `null` value are not actually `null` in the `respond` callback, but instead instances of Jackson's `NullNode`; keep this in mind when testing if an optional parameter is present or not.